CNuge/SalmonEuAdmix/README.md

 To see the list of required SNPs, you can look in the example .map file:
 `SalmonEuAdmix/data/panel_513_data.map`

-or from within python run:
+To view the list of markers from within python run the following:
 ```
 from SalmonEuAdmix import panel_snps
 panel_snps    # this is a list of the 513 markers in the panel used by the predictive model.
-All must be present.
+All must be present in the input.
 ```

-SalmonEuAdmix can handle low levels
+SalmonEuAdmix can handle low levels of missing information, the modal genotype from the training data will be imputed to fill in missing data.
+This

 ## TODO